elysian-mods/ClassicAdventure/README.md

 The Classic Adventure mod restores Adventure Mode to its former glory while also implementing a few obvious adjustments.
 The mod is faithful to [this list](https://minecraft.fandom.com/wiki/Adventure/Before_1.8) of tools and the blocks they can destroy, with a few reasonable exceptions:

-- Axes can destroy leaves
+- Axes can break leaves
-- Beds, cacti, hay bales, and sponges can be broken with an empty hand
+- Beds, hay bales, and sponges can be broken with an empty hand
 - Pistons and infested blocks can be broken with a pickaxe
+- Cactus can be broken with a hoe

 The mod also adds a flint axe, which can be obtained without any other tools at the start of the game.
 If you don't want to bother with it, give yourself a bonus chest.